jasny/paypal-csv-local-currency/README.md

 the difference as currency exchange costs.

 This is an all in one HTML/JavaScript solution.
-You can simply download and use it without worrying about installation or you can use it online:
+You can simply download and use it without worrying about installation.
+Alternatively you can use it online:

 > [http://www.jasny.net/paypal-csv-local-currency](http://www.jasny.net/paypal-csv-local-currency)

-_Note: Currently only the Dutch export is supported.
-English can be [added upon request](https://github.com/jasny/paypal-csv-local-currency/issues).
-For other languages, please submit a PR._
+_Only English and Dutch exports are supported.
+For other languages, please submit a pull request._